 The World Health Organisation estimates that, within fifteen years, 75 per cent of the world's population aged over 60 will be living in developing countries.
 Yet, ageing is relegated to the margins of development policy and practice, with the needs and potential of women and men in later life going largely unnoticed.

 India has possibly the highest global concentration of old age poverty.
 Nearly 71 million Indians were over 60 in 2001; 60 per cent have a fragile access to subsistence, and 30 per cent are living below the poverty line.

 At the same time, poor families are choosing to educate their children, making them very dependent on older people's incomes.
 Their significant contribution to the economy has been largely ignored by policymakers.

-Researchers from the New Dynamics of Ageing programme and their international partners have studied over 800 'below poverty line' households in India to understand the factors determining older people's capacity to support themselves or to access support from family and the state.
+A research project led by Dr Penny Vera-Sanso at Birkbeck College has studied over 800 'below poverty line' households in India to understand the factors determining older people's capacity to support themselves or to access support from family and the state.